TedLee109/ML-final/README.md

 ## Application

-To enable more intuitive usage of our trained model, we developed an application.The application code is under `./selfie_style_transfer`.
-You can run `app.py` to try style transfer on your selfie photo.
+To enable more intuitive usage of our trained model, we developed an application.You can run `app.py` to try style transfer on your selfie photo.

 To utilize this application:
 1. Install dependencies: